DingKe/pytorch_workplace/basic/README.md

-Try to define new functions and modules
+Try to define new pytorch functions and modules

 * functions.py - where new functions defined
 * modules.py - where new modules defined